gentlee/react-redux-cache/README.md

     query: getUser,
     fetchPolicy(expired, id, _, {getState}, {selectEntityById}) {
       if (expired) {
-        return true // fetch if expired
+        return true // Fetch if expired.
       }

-      // fetch if user is not full
+      // Fetch if user is not full.
       const user = selectEntityById(getState(), id, 'users')
       return !user || !('name' in user) || !('bankId' in user) },